hackclub/hackclub/workshops/battleship_guessing_game/README.md

   char[,] board = new char[6, 6];
 }
 ```

-Create two [2D arrays](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/arrays/multidimensional-arrays) of characters.
-The actual board is the answer key, and the board is the user guessing board.
+`actualBoard` refers to the answer key, and `board` refers to the user guessing board.

+Next, create two for loops, one nested within the other, that loops through each square of the board.

 ```csharp
 static void Main(string[] args)